Karm Yuddh

-Karm Yuddh is a Hindi-language web series written by Rehan Khan, directed by Ravi Adhikari, starring Satish Kaushik, Ashutosh Rana, Paoli Dam, Anjana Sukhani, Sachin Parikh, Pranay Pachauri, Ankit Bisht, Tara Alisha Berry, Madhurima Roy, Soundharya Sharma, Sabyasachi Chakraborty, Satyajit Sharma, Faizal Rashid, Satyadeep Mishra, Ashit Chatterjee, Rajesh Khattar and Nitin Merani.
+Karm Yuddh is a Hindi-language television series written by Rehan Khan, directed by Ravi Adhikari, starring Satish Kaushik, Ashutosh Rana, Paoli Dam, Anjana Sukhani, Sachin Parikh, Pranay Pachauri, Ankit Bisht, Tara Alisha Berry, Madhurima Roy, Soundharya Sharma, Sabyasachi Chakraborty, Satyajit Sharma, Faizal Rashid, Satyadeep Mishra, Ashit Chatterjee, Rajesh Khattar and Nitin Merani.

 Plot

 A family-revenge drama with an emphasis on the "Roy" family, the web series tells its story through its characters.
 The chairmanship of the Roy Group of Industries is up for grabs in a power battle between two individuals.
 How far will the contestants go when their aspirations are so high?